toradex/moses/clients/csharp/TorizonAppDeploymentAPI/generated/docs/DevicesApi.md

 > string ContainerGetlogs (string deviceId, string containerId, bool? restart = null)

-return container logs one chunk a time
+Return text lines from the container logs

-return one or more lines of the log, waiting until it's available, this will allow clients to show logs in almost real time
+Return one or more lines from the log, waiting until it's available, this will allow clients to show logs in almost real time

 ### Example